 - Don’t forget to moisturize.
 Moisturizers work well with topical medications and are important for helping the skin retain the necessary water levels.

-There are some circumstances where conservative treatment is a good option (using treatment only when necessary and then only the minimum strength medication necessary to treat it), but in controlling eczema flares, speed is crucial.
+There are some circumstances where conservative treatment is a good option (using treatment only when necessary at the minimum strength required to treat it), but in controlling eczema flares, speed is crucial.

-The first priority is to control the itch-scratch cycle.
+The priority is to control the itch-scratch cycle.
 During a flare-up, the urge to scratch can become overwhelming.
 Scratching, while it provides temporary relief, causes more itching in the medium and long term, as scratching releases histamines worsening the itch, and damages the skin more.
-This induces itch, which causes scratching, and further damage and itch down the line.
-This cycle is the reason why eczema flares can very rapidly deteriorate the skin if it’s not put under control quickly and aggressively.1 The problem is that it’s not physiologically practical to tackle the problem at the scratch even though every parent with a child who has eczema tells them to resist scratching -- something they won’t be able to resist as adults.2 The only pragmatic solution is to attack the itch -- the source of the problem -- as efficiently as possible.
+This induces itch, which causes scratching, and further damage and itches down the line.
+This cycle is the reason why eczema flares can very rapidly deteriorate the skin if it’s not put under control quickly and aggressively.1 The problem is that it’s not physiologically practical to tackle the problem at the scratch even though every parent with a child who has eczema tells them to resist scratching — something they won’t be able to resist as adults.2 The only pragmatic solution is to attack the itch — the source of the problem — as efficiently as possible.

 Moisturizers: Although moisturizers are not medications, they are required for maintaining healthy skin for people with eczema.
-With eczema, the barrier function is often deficient, causing the skin to become dry and more sensitive to various antigen.
+With eczema, the barrier function is often deficient, causing the skin to become dry and more sensitive to the various antigens.
 Moisturizers can be and should be used in conjunction with other medications.
-During flares however, moisturizers alone will rarely be sufficient to quell the itch.
+During flares, however, moisturizers alone will rarely be sufficient to quell the itch.

-Calcineurin Inhibitors: Topical calcineurin inhibitors are another popular option that are used alongside topical steroids.
-They are immunosuppressants like corticosteroids, and help reduce inflammation and itch.
+Calcineurin Inhibitors: Topical calcineurin inhibitors are another popular option that is used alongside topical steroids.
+They are immunosuppressants like corticosteroids and help reduce inflammation and itch.

 1In fact, damaged skin can be the cause of infection.